gunther8825/learn_python/README.md

    [Install Anaconda](https://www.anaconda.com/)  This has Jupyter Notebook

-Alternatively, you can upload the file into [Google Colab](https://colab.google/).
+Alternatively, you can upload the file into [Google Colab](https://colab.google/), which does not require downloading and/or installing software.

 ## License
 This project is released under the [MIT Licesnse](https://github.com/gunther8825/learn_python?tab=MIT-1-ov-file)